You’ve got your blogging strategy in place, but are you doing everything you need to do for SEO?

-SEO doesn’t just “happen.”
-Yes, it’s true that having a content marketing strategy in place already puts you in a better position to gain rank for keywords relevant to your industry, as long as you stay consistent with your posting strategy.
 However, you can’t just write “any” type of content and throw it onto the web haphazardly.
 There’s an important series of steps and considerations you’ll need to take if you want to ensure your blogging strategy is doing everything it can for your SEO campaign.

-The truth is, an active blog has many benefits, including:
+An active blog has many benefits, including:

 First, let me take a step back and explain that SEO is a complicated, multifaceted strategy that unfolds over a number of different channels and tactics.
 Search Engine Land recently tried to condense this broad spectrum of factors to a single infographic: